RARE. EARTHY. ELEGANT.

-North West Wine Trail
+Cradle Coast Wine Trail

 “We’re finding people are coming back just to try the region.
-They’ve done the Tamar and the east coast, now they want to try something a bit different,” says Gail Burns who owns the boutique La Villa vineyard with husband Marcus.
-Known for its pinot noir and chardonnay as well as a sparkling nebbiolo and savagnin (“It’s good to have a point of difference,” says Gail), La Villa is the last stop before the ferry terminal.
+They’ve done the Tamar and the east coast, now they want to try something a bit different,” says Gail Burns, of La Villa Wines.
+Known for pinot noir, chardonnay, sparkling nebbiolo and savagnin (“it’s good to have a point of difference”), La Villa can be the last stop before boarding the Spirit of Tasmania ferry.
 “People might drop in an hour early to have a glass of wine under the portico before they have to get to the ferry.
 It’s a nice way to end your journey.”

 Share this article